isaureCdB/ProtNAff/README.md

 4. Perform statistics on customised features of such libraries.

-Step 1 is necessary, steps 2 and 3 can be done independantly, step 4 can be done only after step 3.
+Step 1 is necessary, steps 2 and 3 can be done independently, step 4 can be done only after step 3.
 The output of step 1 (for the PDB at a certain time) can now be downloaded from https://zenodo.org/record/6475637#.YmK3MFxByV4 , allowing to do steps 2, 3 and/or 4 directly.

 ### Creation of the structures database (step 1)

-The first step is to create `structures.json`, a JSON containing informations obtained by parsing 3D structures downloaded from the PDB.
+The first step is to create `structures.json`, a JSON containing information obtained by parsing 3D structures downloaded from the PDB.
 The list of PDB entries to consider is provided by the user.
 It can be obtained by using the "advanced search" page of rcsb.org and selecting all structures that contain both protein and RNA/DNA, or a subset of those by using the available filters from RCSB (such as specific protein families, organism...).
-The informations contained in the created database (structures.json) are either obtained by runing the dssr tool of 3DNA or computed by ProtNAff directly.
+The information contained in the created database (structures.json) are either obtained by running the dssr tool of 3DNA or computed by protNAff directly.
 Examples of usage of this database are given below.

 ### Usage of filters (step 2)

 The filters are the most customizable part: you can create the filters you need.
-Examples of filter are given in the ProtNAff paper, and more examples are given in the `filters` folder.
+Examples of filter are given in the protNAff paper, and more examples are given in the `filters` folder.
 Especially, look at the explanation_filters.ipynb notebook for a detailed explanation on how to build filters.

 Some filters are python scripts, such as `filter_no_modified.py`, which returns a JSON file, or `filter_ss.py`, which prints the single-stranded nucleotides per PDB id.
 Others are jupyter-notebooks, such as filtering-clustering.ipynb.
-The earliers must be runon your machine after installation of the proper conda environement, while the laters can be run through a collab session (see *INSTALLATION* section below).
+The earliers must be runon your machine after installation of the proper conda environment, while the laters can be run through a Colab session (see *INSTALLATION* section below).

 The detailed information contained in the `structures.json` are: